Shawshank01/yt-downloader-electron/README.md

 ## Updating

-The app includes an automatic update system:
+The app includes a built-in update checker:

 1. Click the "Check for Updates" button to:
-   - Check for app updates
+   - Check for a new version of the app
-   - Check yt-dlp version
-   - Check ffmpeg version
+   - See your current version
-2. If updates are available, you'll be prompted to install them
+2. If a new version is available, you will be prompted to open the [GitHub Releases](https://github.com/Shawshank01/yt-downloader-electron/releases/latest) page to download the latest installer for your platform (macOS, Windows, or Linux).
+3. If you are already on the latest version, the app will let you know that you are up to date.

+**Auto-update is only supported when running the packaged app** (from `.dmg`, `.exe`, or `.AppImage`/`.deb`).
+If you run the app in development mode (using `start.command` or `npm start`), auto-update is not available.

 **Note:**
-The app can update itself (auto-update) and will prompt if a new version is available, but it cannot update `yt-dlp` or `ffmpeg` on Windows or Linux automatically—you must update them yourself.
+- The app cannot update `yt-dlp` or `ffmpeg` automatically on Windows or Linux—you must update them yourself (see Troubleshooting below).
+- On macOS, the app can help install or update dependencies via Homebrew if needed.

 ## Troubleshooting